 You don’t always need to pull yourself up using holds; it can also be helpful to support yourself with your hands.
-If there’s a good hold with less support options, you can press your hand against the wall to take the stress off of one foot.
+If there’s a good hold with fewer support options, you can press your hand against the wall to take the stress off of one of your feet.

 Horns and edges

 One hold that is rarely found outdoors, but frequently in climbing gyms, are holds that stick out of the wall like a branch.
 These allow you to grip with the entire heel of the hand to relieve the stress on your finger muscles.

 In this article, you learned about the different types of holds.
 But there are subtle differences between the individual types that can end up being the deciding factor between success and failure on a route.
 You’ll learn about these in the next article.